Advice on flight delays

 A 'technical problem' is not an extraordinary circumstance

 The European Court of Justice ruled that ‘a technical problem’ is not one of the extraordinary circumstances that airlines can use as a valid defence against paying flight delay compensation.

 This is now one of the highest rulings on the issue of technical problems and is binding on all European courts.

-Regardless of whether you choose to use the CAA, you still have the right to take an airline to the small claims court if you feel they are unfairly refusing your compensation.
-But you may wish to seek legal counsel before taking this step.
+Regardless of whether you choose to use a CAA approved ADR scheme, you still have the right to take an airline to the small claims court if you feel it is unfairly refusing your compensation.
+But it's a good idea to seek legal advice before taking this step.